 Ride the Rhodeis a MS 150 bike ride through Rhode Island and southern Massachusetts.
 Starts in Newport, RI, and overnights at Wheaton College in Norton, Mass.
 Returns to Newport the second day.
 Dates: June 21-22, 2014.

 FestiVelo 2014– Four days of rural recreational bicycling based in Santee.
 Bike rides range from 24 to 100 miles.
 Benefits the Palmetto Cycling Coalition.
 Dates: Nov.
 5 – 10, 2014.

 Black Hills– A 234-mile self-supported bike tour visits attractions in the Black Hills, such as Mount Rushmore.
 Camping.
 Loop starts in Rapid City, South Dakota.
 Although cyclists carry their own gear, packing is light because all lodging and most meals are taken at inns along the route.
 Offered by non-profit Adventure Cycling Association.
 Dates: Aug.
 30 – Sept.
 5, 2014.

 Mickelson Trail Trek Bicycle Ride — A three-day, 108-mile supported bike ride through the Black Hills on the Mickelson rail-trail.
 Elevations from 3,400 to 6,350 feet.
 Dates: Sept.
 19-21, 2014.

 Ride the Fault — The 7-day bicycle tour loop visits areas of four states hit by the 1812 New Madrid earthquake.
-Starts in Sikeston near the “boot” of Missouri, followed by overnights in Malden, Mo., Paragould, Ark., Caruthersville, Mo., Reelfoot Lake State Park, Tenn., Hickman, Ky., and New Madrid, Mo.
+Starts in Sikeston near the “boot” of Missouri, followed by overnights in Campbell, Mo., Paragould, Ark., Caruthersville, Mo., Reelfoot Lake State Park, Tenn., Hickman, Ky., and New Madrid, Mo.
 Mostly flat route with occasional hills on a couple of days to provide scenic variety.
 Dates: June 22-28, 2014.